seesharprun/AzureLogicAppsARMLab/deploy_shared.md

-## Sharing a Logic App as an Easily-Deployed ARM Template
+## Exercise: Sharing a Logic App as an Easily-Deployed ARM Template